iluwatar/java-design-patterns/layers/README.md

 }
 ```

-On the top we have our `View` responsible of rendering the cakes.
+On the top we have our `View` responsible for rendering the cakes.

 ```java
 public interface View {